akka/akka-http/docs/src/main/paradox/java/http/routing-dsl/testkit.md

 @@snip [TestKitFragmentTest.java](../../../../../test/java/docs/http/javadsl/server/testkit/TestKitFragmentTest.java) { #source-quote }

+## Accounting for Slow Test Systems

+The timeouts you consciously defined on your lightning fast development environment might be too tight for your, most probably, high-loaded Continuous Integration server, invariably causing spurious failures.
+To account for such situations, timeout durations can be scaled by a given factor on such environments.
+Check the
+@extref[Akka Docs](akka-docs:java/testing.html#accounting-for-slow-test-systems) for further information.

 ## Increase Timeout

 The default timeout when testing your routes using the testkit is 3 seconds.
 Sometimes, though, this might not be enough.